seppmail/SEPPmail365/Readme.md

 ## 5 - Controlling SPAM and SEPPmail Appliance handling

 When Exchange Online protection of Defender classifies an E-mail it sets a so-called "SCL"-Value.
-If this happens, wen do not want those e-Mails flow through the SEPpmail Appliance.
+If this happens, wen do not want those e-Mails flow through the SEPPmail Appliance.
 Therefor, beginning with version 1.2.5, all SCL-tagged e-mails with value >=5 are excluded from mailflow to SEPPmail.

 To change the default value of 5 to 9, use the following example.